happypio/image-classification-on-cifar10/README.md

 ![Alt text](./img/wandb_gpu.png?raw=true "WandB plots")

-We trained later our model with these parameters with 10 epochs, getting the best validation score: XXX and test score: XXX
+We trained later our model with these parameters with 10 epochs, getting the best validation score: 98.2% and test score: 98.4%

 We present below the confusion matrix of the best model: